c-walls/c-walls/README.md

 🛠️ Below, I've included some of my current technical proficiencies, with many more tools, languages, and libraries on the agenda to learn soon:

-Programming Languages: R, SQL, Python, Visual Basic, JavaScript, HTML, CSS Development Tools: VS Code, R Studio, Git, GitHub
+Programming Languages: R, SQL, Python, Visual Basic, JavaScript, HTML, CSS <br>
+Development Tools: VS Code, R Studio, Git, GitHub <br>
-Data Analysis Tools: Tableau, Ggplot2, Knime Analytics, Predictive Modeling Operating Systems: Windows, Linux
+Data Analysis Tools: Tableau, Ggplot2, Knime Analytics, Predictive Modeling <br>
+Operating Systems: Windows, Linux

 🚀 I'm open to collaboration of any kind, so please reach out if you have an open job position or an idea for a startup, open-source project, or other form of technical endeavor!

-  📧 calebmarcuswalls@gmail.com
+  📧 calebmarcuswalls@gmail.com <br>
   🔗 www.linkedin.com/in/c-walls